Treasures of Poland: A Cultural and Historical Tour of Poland

 After exploring the enchanting capital with its historical monuments and charming old town, we travel to Kraków.

 Kraków (aka Cracow), is one of the oldest cities in Poland.
 Situated on the Vistula River in the Lesser Poland region, the city dates back to the 7th century.
-Kraków has traditionally been one of the leading centres of Polish academic, cultural, and artistic life.
+Kraków has traditionally been one of the leading centers of Polish academic, cultural, and artistic life.
 It is also one of Poland’s most important economic hubs.
 Music, theater and the country’s finest museums abound in Kraków.
 We spend three nights and two glorious days touring Kraków.

 From Kraków we continue our tour of Poland, traveling to the Tatra Mountains and the charming town of Zakopane.
 Soak up the ambiance of Zakopane’s stunning scenic surroundings, located in the Tatrzanski National Park in the heart of the magnificent Tatra Mountains.